 Due to the high volume of recreationalists who want to experience the natural wonders of our beautiful region, many backcountry and wilderness areas in the Pacific Northwest operate on permit systems for overnight visits.
-By doing so, the land management organizations are hoping to mitigate negative impacts to the natural environment.
+By doing so, land management organizations are hoping to mitigate negative impacts on the natural environment.

 What this means for you as a backpacker is:

 - Be sure to check what permits are needed for the area you’re visiting

 - Recognize that just like with day hiking, you are a guest in the environment and need to follow all Leave No Trace principles.

 Another note about safety with overnight trips: Let at least one friend or family member who is staying behind know what your plan is.
 Provide them an itinerary of where you’re starting, where you’re planning on camping overnight, and when you should be back.

 Once you’ve got your permit secure and are clear for take-off, it’s time to start packing!
 And while packing, ensure that you take all the below-mentioned necessities with you.
 However, it might soon seem to you that you have overpacked, for which you might then consider buying the Best roof racks for overloading the items on your camper van or trailer.
 That said, it does not really matter if you have put in some extra things in your vehicle; just be sure to not be unprepared before going on a trip.

 Double-check you’ve packed your poles, footprint, and rain cover.

 Sleeping bags and pads have different temperature ratings so it’s important to make sure you’re bringing the appropriately rated gear to keep you warm at night.

 Fully Stocked First Aid Kit